bobbingwide/oik-privacy-policy/readme.txt

 Depends upon oik version 1.13 or higher.

 == Changelog ==
+= 1.4.4 =
+* Tested: With WordPress 5.7 and WordPress Multi Site
+* Tested: With PHPUnit 9
+* Tested: With PHP 8.0 and 74

 = 1.4.3 =
 * Changed: Updated strings to match the UK English translations.,[github bobbingwide oik-privacy-policy issues 7]
 * Changed: Altered some strings to cater for a new automatic procedure for localization,[github bobbingwide oik-privacy-policy issues 7]